 The largest and most visitor-friendly of three national preserves along the Illinois River, Chautauqua spreads across more than 4,000 acres of woods and wetlands.
-The refuge can harbor more than 250,000 waterfowl and shore birds, including bald eagles (an eagle's nest is pictured at left).
+The refuge can harbor more than 250,000 waterfowl and shore birds, including bald eagles.
 An easy trail leads to observation platforms along Lake Chautauqua.
 (309) 535-2290; Chautauqua National Wildlife Refuge

 Rows of pumpkins are only part of the draw at this family-owned orchard near Granville (13 miles southwest of LaSalle).
 The store also features mums, freshly baked pies and doughnuts (apple cider doughnuts are the specialty; pumpkin spice are available on fall weekends).
 Pumpkins, with painted faces as happy and quirky as cartoon characters, line up on shelves in the front of the store.
 Bruce Boggio, the artist, says working with preschoolers inspires his work -- they find scary pumpkin faces too unsettling.
 (815) 339-2245; boggiosorchardandproduce.com